 Smith & Wesson M&P Series – Practical Left-Hand Support

-The M&P 2.0 line offers one of the most user-friendly configurations for left-handed shooters.
+The M&P 2.0 line offers one of the most user-friendly configurations for left-handed carriers.
 Key features include:

 The M&P series is widely used by law enforcement, which means holster availability, aftermarket triggers, and accessory rails are all part of the package.
 These pistols are also known for their ergonomic grip angle and recoil control, making them a reliable option for shooters with cross-dominant eye-hand coordination.